Fertilize Your Fruit Trees and Roses

 Here are a few easy tips on kicking off the year with the feeding of your roses and fruit trees.

 ROSES- Once you have pruned back your roses, in anticipation of many big fat blooms, make sure you spray with a dormant spray.
-One of the only sprays out there is Liqui-Cop, a copper fungicidal garden spray by Monsanto.
+One of the only sprays out there is Liqui-Cop, a copper fungicidal garden spray by Monterey.
 Get some good coverage on the plant and don’t forget to hit the ground, free of debris, around the base of the freshly pruned roses.
 This will give you some control of fungal problems that might hit your roses.

 Now you must fertilize.
 I use Gro-Power Plus 5-3-1, a humus base fertilizer and soil conditioner.
 Sprinkle one cup around the base of each rose bush and water it in with a hose.
 Easy!